 The online toolkit allows students to dip in and out of the themed resources at anytime.
 It also contains useful IT Sligo resources and supports to help students overcome pressures and anxieties.

-E-Resources for Positive Wellbeing 7 tips to help with stress and anxiety
+- 7 Tips to help with stress and anxiety

-Mindfulness for Wellbeing and Peak Performance – Monash (Australia)
+- Mindfullness for wellbeing and peak performance – Monash (Australia)